 Many people with Wi-Fi in their home don’t know which speed plan they have.
 Their ISP didn’t tell them there were various speed tiers to choose from and they just took whichever one their ISP offered them.
 Although sometimes there is only one speed plan available in an area, there are often a few to choose from.
 Make sure you know which speed plans your provider offers and ask about those plans if your provider doesn’t initially say it’s available to you.
 You don’t want to choose a faster speed plan than you need.

-One of the most common complaints customers have with their ISP is that they did not expect their first internet bill to be so expensive.
+One of customers’ most common complaints with their ISP is that they did not expect their first internet bill to be so expensive.
 There are often multiple fees ISPs charge, some monthly fees and other one-time fees that can make the first bill particularly expensive.
 If you are purchasing your own equipment, make sure your ISP knows to subtract the equipment fee from your bill.
 Although they should automatically do this, some ISPs still try to sneak in this additional monthly charge.
-You will want to be extremely vigilant when you receive your first internet bill to make sure they haven’t included anything else.
+You will want to be extremely vigilant when receiving your first internet bill to ensure they haven’t included anything else.
 If they have, you will want to raise this issue immediately and threaten to switch providers if that’s an option for you.

 Many customers assume that their ISP will tell them the exact price they will see on their first bill when checking out.
-In reality, however, ISPs often only disclose the advertised price when selling you their service and don’t include any additional fees.
-You will need to specifically ask, therefore, what else you should expect to pay.
+In reality, ISPs often only disclose the advertised price when selling you their service and don’t include any additional fees.
+You will need to specifically ask what else you should expect to pay.

 Advertised vs. actual download and upload speeds